jim60105/docker-whisperX/README.md

 docker run --gpus all -it -v ".:/app" ghcr.io/jim60105/whisperx:ubi-no_model -- --model tiny --language en --output_format srt audio.mp3
 ```

+> [!WARNING]
+> DISCLAIMER:
+> I have constructed the image in accordance with the specifications outlined in the [Red Hat Container Certification requirement](https://access.redhat.com/documentation/en-us/red_hat_software_certification/8.72/html/red_hat_openshift_software_certification_policy_guide/assembly-requirements-for-container-images_openshift-sw-cert-policy-introduction); however, I have not pursued the actual [certification](https://connect.redhat.com/en/partner-with-us/red-hat-container-certification) from Red Hat.

 ## LICENSE

 > The main program, WhisperX, is distributed under [the BSD-4 license](https://github.com/m-bain/whisperX/blob/main/LICENSE).
-Please consult their repository for access to the source code and license.
+> Please consult their repository for access to the source code and license.

 The Dockerfile and CI workflow files in this repository are licensed under [the MIT license](LICENSE).